 Book Club has become a highlight of our month.
 There are so many reasons why you need to start a book club for your homeschooler, but I outlined three of them in my article at Hip Homeschool Moms.

 Starting a book club is pretty simple.
-In fact, I outlined how we started our book clubs in my article on the Brave Writer Lifestyle.
+In fact, I outlined how we started our book clubs in my article on the How To Start a Book Club for Kids in Your Homeschool Community.
 The one thing to remember is to have fun.
 The kids’ favorite part of book club (and secretly, mine, too) is the “Party School” atmosphere.
 Each mom chooses her own activities for book club, so they are as varied as the moms and their talents.
 Our book clubs keep growing and we now have three different groups.
-That’s a testament to the mothers who have put in the hard work to make book club awesome each month.
+That's a testament to the mothers who have put in the hard work to make book club awesome each month.

 Our Book Clubs